-#16 However, the best thing to do in Luanda is going to the beach.
+#16 However, the best thing to do in Luanda is to go to the beach.
 The island of Luanda (not an actual island, you can drive there) has beautiful sandy beaches with warm water.
-These beaches usually have nice bars and restaurants where you can eat, drink, and have fun.
+Angolan beaches usually have nice bars and restaurants where you can eat, drink, and have fun.

 #17 Miradouro da Lua is a beautiful lookout to a unique landscape created by the winds and water.
 It’s right outside Luanda on the way to Kissama National Park.
 Its bright colors make it more beautiful and special.

-#20 Kalandula falls in the district of Malanje are the most impressive in Angola and considered to be the 2nd biggest in Africa behind Victoria Falls.
+#20 Kalandula falls in the district of Malanje are the most impressive in Angola and are considered to be the 2nd biggest in Africa behind Victoria Falls.
 They are almost 100 meters high and more than 400 meters wide.

-#22 We have mentioned some great beaches earlier, but the best beaches in Angola are in the Benguela Province!
+#22 We have mentioned some great beaches earlier, but the best beaches in Angola are in Benguela Province!
 If you have the time, we strongly suggest you visit Benguela and its beaches.

-Our favorite things to do in Lubando are the Tundavala Gap, driving Serra da Leba, going to the Lubango Sign (Hollywood style) and enjoying the best resort in Angola: Pululukwa.
+Our favorite things to do in Lubando are the Tundavala Gap, driving Serra da Leba, going to the Lubango Sign (Hollywood style), and enjoying the best resort in Angola: Pululukwa.

 What to eat and drink in Angola

-#25 Tradicional Angolan food is similar to other African Cuisine with cassava being the staple ingredient of many dishes.
+#25 Tradicional Angolan food is similar to other African Cuisine, with cassava being the staple ingredient of many dishes.
 Portuguese cuisine has significantly influenced Angolan cuisine, with many foods imported into Angola by the Portuguese.

 #27 Cassava is a very important plant in Angola, especially in the North.
 It is the largest source of carbohydrates in Angola.
 Angola is the 3rd largest producer of cassava in Africa and is also the biggest consumer.

-The texture of funge is very sticky, even gelatinous and doesn’t have much of a flavor, so it’s best eaten with the sauce.
+The texture of funge is very sticky, even gelatinous, and doesn’t have much of a flavor, so it’s best eaten with the sauce.
 Funge is more of a side dish than a main dish.
-It’s a substitute for pasta, rice or potatoes.
+It’s a substitute for pasta, rice, or potatoes.

-#29 One thing that it’s particularly good in Angola are the roasted peanuts.
+#29 One thing that it’s particularly good in Angola is the roasted peanuts.
 In Angola, they are called Ginguba torrada and taste amazing.
 It’s sold everywhere, you can see the vendors roasting them in coal in the streets.

-When it comes to peanuts, there’s also paracuca which is Ginguba candy, made with sugar and sometimes vanilla, cinnamon, and other spices.
+When it comes to peanuts, there’s also paracuca which is Ginguba candy made with sugar and sometimes vanilla, cinnamon, and other spices.

 #30 Angola’s National dish is probably Muamba de Galinha (Chicken Muamba).
-In this dish, the chicken is slow cooked with okra, squash, dendém) paste.
+In this dish, the chicken is slow-cooked with okra, squash, dendém) paste.
 It is served with funge, and sometimes rice.
-Dendém is the fruit of the palm tree and it is used a lot in Angolan cuisine, especially to make palm oil.
+Dendém is the fruit of the palm tree, and it is used a lot in Angolan cuisine, especially to make palm oil.

-#31 Calulu is another typical Angolan dish and it’s made with dried fish with vegetables, usually onions, tomatoes, okra, sweet potatoes, garlic, palm oil, and gimboa leaves (similar to spinach); It’s often served with funge and beans in palm oil
+#31 Calulu is another typical Angolan dish, and it’s made with dried fish with vegetables, usually onions, tomatoes, okra, sweet potatoes, garlic, palm oil, and gimboa leaves (similar to spinach); It’s often served with funge and beans in palm oil

-#32 Finally we have Mufete, a combination of grilled fish, beans with palm oil, boiled plantains, boiled sweet potato, cassava flour and the mufete sauce (a sauce with chopped onion, tomato, bell pepper, lemon, and olive oil).
+#32 Finally, we have Mufete, a combination of grilled fish, beans with palm oil, boiled plantains, boiled sweet potato, cassava flour, and the mufete sauce (a sauce with chopped onion, tomato, bell pepper, lemon, and olive oil).

-It is a mouthful of flavor and traveldrafts favorite Angolan dish!
-A must try for everyone going to Angola!
+It is a mouthful of flavor and traveldrafts’ favorite Angolan dish!
+A must-try for everyone going to Angola!

 #33 There are several commercial beers are brewed in Angola, the oldest of which is Cuca, brewed in Luanda.
 Others include Eka (brewed in Dondo in Cuanza Norte), N’gola (brewed in Lubango), and Nocal (brewed in Luanda).

 #34 One final word about food safety in Angola… You should be very aware of what you eat and where you eat in Angola.
-Often ingredients aren´t well washed or preserved correctly becoming a danger to your health.
+Often ingredients aren´t well washed or preserved correctly, becoming a danger to your health.

 Money and Costs of traveling to Angola

 #36 Luanda is one of the most expensive cities in the world, being nominated as the most expensive for a few years in a row!
-However, the rest of the country is pretty expensive also.
+However, the rest of the country is pretty expensive, also.

 How to travel in Angola

-#40 It’s more than probable that you’ll enter Angola thought Luanda’s Airport, as 99% of the people traveling to Angola, travel to Luanda by plane.
+#40 It’s more than probable that you’ll enter Angola through Luanda’s Airport, as 99% of the people traveling to Angola travel to Luanda by plane.
 There are very few international flights to other cities.

-Other useful information about traveling in Angola
+Other helpful information about traveling in Angola

 This has been improving but expect to have problems connecting.
-You may buy a data card or even a 3G Pen from companies like UNITEL and Movicel.
-It should work in Luanda and other big cities but it may not work far from them.
+You may buy a data card or even a 4G Pen from companies like UNITEL and Movicel.
+It should work in Luanda and other big cities but may not work far from them.
 Also, 3G is usually a bit unstable and slow.

 #50 What vaccines do I need to take before going to Angola?
-It’s mandatory to take the yellow fever vaccine and you’ll be asked to present your International Certificate of Vaccination or Prophylaxis (ICVP).
-A few other vaccines are also highly recommended, like polio, typhoid fever, hepatitis A, hepatitis B. We recommend you to see a tropical medicine doctor before traveling to Angola.
+Taking the yellow fever vaccine is mandatory, and you’ll be asked to present your International Certificate of Vaccination or Prophylaxis (ICVP).
+A few other vaccines are also highly recommended, like polio, typhoid fever, hepatitis A, and hepatitis B.

 Our Recommended Travel Guide Books For Angola